 Climate Change and Bee Conservation

-Pesticide impacts
+Pesticide Impacts

-Questions about how pesticides affect honey bee health have spurred passionate debate.
+Questions about how pesticides affect honeybee health have spurred passionate debate.
 One key issue is whether neonicotinoids, a class of insecticides that affect insects’ nervous systems, are causing widespread bee deaths.
 There are many gaps in our knowledge about neonicotinoids and other types of pesticides.
-We have little understanding about the impacts of pesticide combinations and how they affect developing bees.
+We have little understanding of the impacts of pesticide combinations and how they affect developing bees.
+Studies show that when bees have access to optimal nutrition, they are better able to deal with diseases and pesticides.
+However, intensive farming and urbanisation have reduced the amount of readily available forage that bees need to thrive.
+Analysing what types of flowering plants provide the best supplemental forage for bees.
+Growers can support bees by planting these species near their crops.

-Climate Change:
+Climate Change

 As global temperatures continue to rise, ecosystems around the world are affected as habitats become unliveable for plants and animals.
 This change in temperature impacts plant growth as seasons become irregular and no longer provide the perfect conditions for growth.
-Plants, insects, and animals have a symbiotic relationship, so the inability for plants to grow in a particular season will have a negative ripple effect on the insects that pollinate them and the animals that feed off them.
+Plants, insects, and animals have a symbiotic relationship, so the inability of plants to grow in a particular season will have a negative ripple effect on the insects that pollinate them and the animals that feed off them.

-Scientists now agree that CCD was likely caused by a combination of environmental and biological factors but nothing specific has been confirmed or proven.
-CCD is causing large-scale colony death in the world
+Scientists now agree that CCD was likely caused by a combination of environmental and biological factors, but nothing specific has been confirmed or proven.
+CCD is causing large-scale colony death in the world.

 Many people who are not beekeepers or growers want to know how they can help.
 Here are some things you can do as an individual or as a business to help mitigate species loss: